‘The Bachelor’ 2017 Episode 4 And 5 Spoilers: Who Gets Dates, Who Will Shock Fans And Which Two Women Cause More Drama Over Nick Viall?

 A photo posted by ravennicolegates (@ravennicolegates) on

 Two women who have not liked each other very much this entire season will finally come head to head at the cocktail party this week.
 Steve says Taylor and none other than villain Corinne Olympios will have some escalated drama when Taylor says Corinne is “emotionally unintelligent.”
-If you want to know more about this season’s villain, read more about Corinne here in a previously published piece by The Inquisitr.
-Ultimately both women stay and it is Astrid and Sarah who are sent home disappointed by Nick.
+If you want to know more about this season’s villain, read more about Corinne here in a previously published piece by the Inquisitr.
+Ultimately, both women stay and it is Astrid and Sarah who are sent home disappointed by Nick.

-Now that their time in Wisconsin is complete, Nick will be whisking the women off to New Orleans for episode 5, which will air January 30.
+Now that their time in Wisconsin is complete, Nick will be whisking the women off to New Orleans for Episode 5, which will air January 30.
 These dates all took place during the week of October 12.
 Viall will take Dallas attorney Rachel Lindsay on the first one-on-one of the week.
 Nick and Rachel have definitely had some chemistry and she seems like a great choice for Nick.
 According to Steve, Nick took Rachel to Café du Monde, did some street dancing, which was posted on social media, and then hung out at a little bar.
 She does get the rose from Nick.

 The group date for the week will be fun yet scary for the women.
 Nick is taking Vanessa, Josephine, Kristina, Danielle M., Danielle L, Jaimi, Raven, Alexis, Whitney, and Jasmine to a haunted plantation mansion.
 Not only will they have haunting fun with tours, ghost stories and Ouija boards, Steve reports the women will spend the night in sleeping bags at the plantation.
 Do you think Nick stayed there with them?
 Before the night wraps up, Danielle M. will get the group date rose from Nick.